data-forge/data-forge-js/README.md

 ## Predicate

-Predicate functions are similar to *selectors*, but they return a boolean value (technically you can return any value that can be considered *truthy* or *falsey*.
+A *predicate* function is similar to a *selector*, but returns a boolean value (technically you can return any value that can be considered *truthy* or *falsey*.

 An example predicate function: